rodrigobmedeiros/kpmg-project/README.md

 ### Pre-requisites and docker

-To run this project as a docker container, it's necessary to have docker installed, to install it correctly see this link with de orginal [documentarion](https://www.docker.com/).
+To run this project as a docker container, it's necessary to have docker installed, to install it correctly see this link with the orginal [documentarion](https://www.docker.com/).
 Use the dockerfile to create an image and a container to run the application.
 To do this, follow the commands listed below:

 ```